 We could write down further examples, coming from higher-order cocycles in defect 0.
 For example, there is a cocycle of order 3 and defect 0 \cite[Section 5.1, Figure 3]{CCRL-AGT}.
 Clearing denominators gives an integral cocycle, with six terms, so there are copies of six types of spaces glued together.

 Recall that in general, defect-0 cocycles are precisely cocycles of (uni)trivalent diagrams.
 These correspond to finite-type invariants of knots and links, by the ``Fundamental Theorem of Finite-Type Invariants.''
-(Bar-Natan's paper \cite{BarNatanTopology} is a well known reference, in which defect-0 graph cocycles appear as functionals on the quotient of trivalent diagrams by the STU relation.)
-We may combine our construction and the nontriviality in defect 0 (as mentioned in Theorem \ref{MainTheorem}) with this correspondence: \begin{corollary} For each $\Z$-valued finite-type invariant of $m$-component long links ($m\geq1$), we have a nontrivial integer-valued cohomology class in $\L^d_m$ for any $d>3$ odd, and a nontrivial $\Z/2$-valued cohomology class in $\L^d_m$ for any $d>3$ even.
+In Bar-Natan's paper \cite{BarNatanTopology}, defect-0 graph cocycles appear in the guise of functionals on the quotient of trivalent diagrams by the STU relation.
+We may combine our construction and the nontriviality in defect 0 from Theorem \ref{MainTheorem} to yield the following result.
+The analogue for closed links also holds, since our methods are easily adapted to that setting.

+\begin{corollary} For each $\Z$-valued finite-type invariant of $m$-component long links, $m\geq1$, we have a nontrivial integer-valued cohomology class in $\L^d_m$ for any $d>3$ odd.

 \end{corollary}